Complaints and feedback

 Our Complaints team will:

-- acknowledge your escalated complaint within three working days.
+- acknowledge your escalated complaint within 2 working days.
 As in Stage 1, they may contact you directly during this time to ask for clarification or further information

 - consider your concerns independently